 For example, if your marketing, customer support, and accounting departments will also be using the new CRM, they’re likely to have different requirements and feature requests than your sales agents.
 That’s good information to have before making a big investment on a CRM platform.

-Once you’ve reviewed your CRM strategy, determined your business needs, and asked teams for their input, it’s time to put together a shopping list of features you want and need in a CRM solution.
+Once you’ve reviewed your company goals, determined your business needs, and asked teams for their input, it’s time to put together a shopping list of features you want and need in a CRM solution.
 In fact, it’s even more helpful to create two: a must-have feature list and a nice-to-have feature list.
+Use the sorting and filtering tools on page two of our interactive guide to automatically create these lists for you.

 At this stage, you should also identify any industry-specific CRM features you need that can help eliminate some CRM solutions right off the bat.
 Businesses that might benefit from the features industry-specific CRMs bring to the table include: